 What is an MVNO?

-There are three main carriers that run their own network — Verizon, AT&T and T-Mobile .
+There are three main carriers that run their own network — Verizon, AT&T and T-Mobile.
 Sprint used to be the home for a large number of MVNOs, but after merging with T-Mobile, its towers are going away, forcing MVNOs to find a new home.
-(TextNow, for instance, just ditched Sprint for T-Mobile.)
-Almost every MVNO runs their network off of these three options.
+Almost every MVNO runs their network off of these three options, though some turn to US Cellular and its network of regional cell towers.

 While MVNOs receive the same speeds, connections and overall benefits, they don't always get the same priority on their parent networks.
 For example, T-Mobile customers will always be prioritized at peak times but with Mint Mobile, an MVNO that uses T-Mobile's network, customers can see their speeds slowed at peak times.